HarmonizedMRI/SequenceExamples-GE/tv6/spiral2/README.md

 This example is for testing gradient rotation detection with seq2ceq.m

 This example is interleaved 2D spiral.
+The main thing to note is that the TRID is reused independently of rotation angle.

 To be tested on the following system(s):
 * GE MR750